gtk-rs/lgpl-docs/atk/vendor.md

 # Returns

-the character offset of position of the caret (cursor).
+the character offset of the position of the caret or -1 if the caret is not located inside the element or in the case of any other failure.
 <!-- trait TextExt::fn get_character_at_offset -->
 Gets the specified text.
 ## `offset`